tshepang/blog/content/2006 review.md

 +++

-The **best movie** is [Smokin' Aces] for its exciting action, excellent direction, and appealing story concept..
+The **best movie** is [Smokin' Aces] for its exciting action, excellent direction, and appealing story concept.

 My **favorite performances** is by Taraji Henson who plays an exciting, yet heartbreaking, role of a feminist sniper in [Smokin' Aces].